 c.)
 Ensure that domestically promoted equipment complies with international telecommunications standards and meets the operation requirements of the industry, thereby supporting sustainable industrial development.

-- Remove obstacles to network infrastructure deployment.
+d.)
+Reaffirm the proposals made in the 2023 and 2024 editions of the White Paper, urging amendments to the Statute for Industrial Innovation and related regulations, including extending the application period for investment tax credits, raising the maximum credit amount to NT$10 billion, and expanding the scope of deductible items. - Remove obstacles to network infrastructure deployment.
 Thus far, 5G usage in Taiwan has fallen short of expectations.
 Last year, the National Communications Commission (NCC) reported that users of 5G services accounted for only 31% of mobile phone users in Taiwan.
 Moreover, network infrastructure construction has frequently faced delays due to limited access to public assets such as streetlights, traffic lights, utility poles, and public buildings, which hinders effective coverage.

 To address this issue, the Committee reiterates its recommendations from last year’s White Paper, urging the Taiwan government to establish standardized “Public Facility Access and Usage Guidelines” applicable to both central and local authorities.
 A cross-government coordination body should also be established to provide a single contact window, offering clear, consistent application procedures and unified fee structures nationwide.

 Such measures would remove critical obstacles to 5G rollout, enabling faster deployment of high-bandwidth networks that support AI and next-generation applications.
-Given the high capital requirements for network construction and operation, reducing deployment barriers is essential to strengthening Taiwan’s position as an attractive destination for foreign investment and digital innovation.
+Given the high capital requirements for network construction and operation, reducing deployment barriers is essential to strengthening Taiwan’s position as an attractive destination for foreign investment and digital innovation. - Enhance spectrum planning and infrastructure resilience to safeguard Taiwan’s communications network.
+Taiwan’s telecommunications industry has entered a newly competitive landscape following consolidation and structural adjustments.
+Yet spectrum remains scarce, requiring a planning approach that considers Taiwan’s market dynamics, consumer demand, network resilience, and geopolitical context, not just international trends.

 For future planning of mobile communications, satellite services, or the refarming (repurposing) and release of microwave frequencies, the Committee urges the government to align with global best practices while responding to the development needs of Taiwan’s telecommunications industry.
 For example, jurisdictions such as the United States and Germany have adopted technology-neutral licensing and spectrum refarming to accelerate the rollout of advanced networks.
 Countries like Japan and the United Kingdom have also introduced flexible licensing models and dynamic spectrum sharing to support private 5G networks and improve utilization efficiency.